ZSIP/FIDWaC/README.md

 1. Data loading and cleaning
 2. Grid preparation based on data extents
 3. KDTree construction for spatial indexing
-4. Nearest neighbors search for each grid point
+4. Nearest neighbors search for each grid point (multi-threaded)
 5. Distance-based weight calculation
-6. IDW interpolation via optimized numerical processing
+6. IDW interpolation via optimized numerical processing (parallel with Dask)
 7. Output generation in selected formats

 <a name="compression"></a>